How to Make a Punchy Synth Lead

 Experiment With Noise Oscillators

-Next, I am going to open Serum and turn the noise oscillator on.
-As I said before, there are many noise samples and impulses you can choose, so feel free to experiment.
-In this case, I have chosen a kind of a white noise sample.
-As you can see in the picture below I have pointed a few options which are:
+Next, I will open the Serum and turn the noise oscillator on.
+As I said before, you can choose many noise samples and impulses, so feel free to experiment.
+In this case, I have selected a kind of white noise sample.
+As you can see in the picture below, I have pointed out a few options, which are:

 - One shot mode for the noise oscillator.
-This is useful if you load a sound which you would like to play in non-looping mode.
+This is useful if you load a sound that you would like to play in a non-looping way.

-- Tracking for noise oscillator.
+- You are tracking for a noise oscillator.
 This is usually not needed because noise in a traditional sense is not pitched to follow notes.

 ~ Noise generator solo